chemeng444/chemeng444.github.io/Index.md

 This website will contain information about the course project as well as some tutorials to help you along the way.

-We will be using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) with the [ASE interface of the Quantum ESPRESSO calculator](http://github.com/vossjo/ase-espresso).
-Computer resources will be provided through the [Stanford Research Computing Center](https://srcc.stanford.edu/) and the Center for [Computational Earth  and Environmental Science (CEES)](http://cees.stanford.edu/index.php).
-The tutorials covers the basics of using the UNIX shell, scripting in Python, and performing calculations with ASE.
-As part of the final project requirements, you will be required to complete the exercises by their respective deadlines.
+We will be using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) with the [ASE interface for the Quantum ESPRESSO calculator](http://github.com/vossjo/ase-espresso).
+Computing resources will be provided by [Stanford Research Computing Center](https://srcc.stanford.edu/) and the [Center for Computational Earth  and Environmental Science (CEES)](http://cees.stanford.edu/index.php).
+The tutorials cover the basic usage of the UNIX shell, scripting in Python, and performing calculations using ASE.
+As part of the requirements for the final project, you will need to complete the exercises by their respective deadlines.

-Please make use of [Piazza](https://piazza.com/class/ij0k0xrcxrz5pa) page for troubleshooting and for sharing results.
+Please make use of the [Piazza](https://piazza.com/class/ij0k0xrcxrz5pa) page for troubleshooting and for sharing results.

 ## Final Project ##
-Final Report (70% - Due 3/11)
+Final Report (70% - <font color="red">Due 3/13 11:59 PM (Hard deadline)</font>)

 1. [Project Description and Requirements](Project/)
 2. [Project Assignments](Project_Assignments/)